|

 feature, giving sufficient room and depth of water: three

+times the expected ice thickness should be a reasonable depth.
 The quality of ice depends on its origin.
 Fresh water such

 as found in lakes or the northern Baltic waters tend to be